johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 2: Key inquiry.
 Child requests information about current KeyState for specified key.

-3: Policy inquiry.
-Child requests information about current bootstrap policy for parent (or its agent).

 ## KeyStates Set By The UPDATE Receiver (the Parent or Its Agent)

 4: SIG(0) key is known and trusted.